Guitar Fretboard Notes

 - 6th string - E (the thickest, lowest pitch)

-For the sake of information completeness, it's worth it to show you the frequency of the fretboard notes .
+For the sake of information completeness, it's worth it to also show the frequency of the fretboard notes .

-Probably in your musical career you'll need this stuff rarely, but it's a good thing to know anyway.
+Probably in your musical career you'll need this stuff only when producing music, but it's good to know just the basics.

-A pitch is measured in Hertz , each fret has its own pitch.
+A pitch is measured in Hertz , each fret has its pitch.